amcl11/credit-risk-classification-model/README.md

-# 💳 Credit Risk - Supervised ML Model Report 💹
+# 💳 Credit Risk - Supervised ML Model Report

 ---

-## 📊 Overview of the Analysis
+## 📊 Overview of the Analysis:

 The purpose of this analysis is to create a model that predicts if a loan can be correctly categorised as 'healthy' or 'high-risk'.
 The focus being on the 'high-risk' category in particular.
 The high-risk category would be the key metric in this context as it is the most beneficial piece of information for the lending organisation.